RUCAIBox/TextBox/README.md

 - From a **training** perspective, we support 4 pre-training objectives and 4 efficient and robust training strategies, such as distributed data parallel and efficient generation.

-Compared with previous version of TextBox, this extension mainly focuses on building a unified, flexible and standardized framework for better supporting PLM-based text generation models.
+Compared with the previous version of TextBox, this extension mainly focuses on building a unified, flexible and standardized framework for better supporting PLM-based text generation models.
 There are three advantages in TextBox 2.0:

 - It is a significant innovation focusing on comprehensive tasks and PLMs.
 - It is designed to be unified in implementation and interface.